 Being an expat is different from one community to the next.
 For those expats living in the mountains of Boquete, Panama, it means many big differences from the comforts of their homes in North America and Europe.
 Things like water inconsistencies, power outages, scorpions & other native bugs, and lack of a “call to fix everything” network, among other things, make for some drastic changes in one’s way of living.
-Despite all these differences, people have been pouring into the foothills of the Volcan Baru community for years now and it does not appear to be slowing down.
+Despite all these differences, expats in Panama have been pouring into the foothills of the Volcan Baru community for years now and it does not appear to be slowing down.

 Panama has a sweet offering for enticing foreigners to retire in their country with their pension ado visa program.
 The perks of this program range from deeply discounted hotels, meals, and flights to a percentage off doctors, utilities bills, and medications.
 Combine these discounts and services with the lower cost of living and climate, and you have the reason expats love Boquete.